In the US – making a federal case out of it!

 The DTSA provides trade secret owners with a civil claim under federal law for trade secret misappropriation.
 Under the Act, misappropriation is defined as follows:

-The remedies for committing any the prescribed acts include injunctive relief as well as damages.
+The remedies for committing any of the prescribed acts include injunctive relief as well as damages.
 As for injunctive relief, the Act specifies that affirmative action can be ordered as appropriate to protect the trade secret, and/or a reasonable royalty imposed in exceptional circumstances where an injunction would be inequitable.
 As for damages, in addition to the potential award of a reasonable royalty, compensatory damages can be awarded for the actual loss of the trade secret as can any unjust enrichment provided to the misappropriator for taking and using the misappropriated trade secret.

 Furthermore, under extraordinary circumstances, the Act allows trade secret owners to obtain an ex parte seizure (i.e. without prior notice to the accused party) of the property necessary to prevent the disclosure of the trade secret, such as the accused’s computers and hard drives.
 Double damages for willful and malicious appropriation, along with attorneys’ fees for bad faith litigation and willful and malicious misappropriation, are also provided for under the Act.